 - Integrations – Connect your favorite tools, such as YouTube, Calendly, Excel, Google Docs and Google Analytics to support easy file sharing.

 - Offline mode – Work offline and download files on any device.
 Sync across multiple devices and continue working even if you don’t have internet access.

-- Excessive features – As Nimbus Platform is more than an online notepad app or an online note-taking app, the app offers more features than you may need if you want a simple note-taking app.
+- Excessive features – As FuseBase is more than an online notepad app or an online note-taking app, the app offers more features than you may need if you want a simple note-taking app.

 - No ability to arrange pages in a folder – Notes are sorted by date created or date edited.You cannot drag-and-drop notes in the order you want.
 Use tags to sort your pages.

 - Longer translation process – All features and descriptions appear in English first.